 From SWOT analysis to TOWS analysis

-A list of strengths, weaknesses, opportunities, and threats creates a simple business guide, but you will want to take this step one step further to create the strategy and the plans to improve your business.
+A list of strengths, weaknesses, opportunities, and threats creates a simple business guide, but you will want to take this step one step further to create the strategy and the plans to improve your business by learning how to complete a personal SWOT analysis.

 The exercise you are about to perform is called a TOWS analysis.
 It helps you connect your analysis into each quadrant.
-You will work around a square, combining data from two quadrants to create an operational strategy.
+You will work around a square, combining data from two quadrants to create an operational strategy to learn how SWOT analysis is used in business.

 Since SWOT analysis is unique to every business, we can only give a few general pointers.
 However, there are many things that can be done to increase the quality of your SWOT.

-Follow these tips and use them in SWOT analysis in the following example.
+Follow these tips and use them in SWOT analysis in the following example, and learn how to write a personal SWOT analysis.

 Effective SWOT analysis